Overview of Joint Replacement Surgery

 What to Expect After

 With knee or hip surgery, you will probably need to stay in the hospital for a few days.
-If you are elderly or have additional disabilities, you may then need to spend several weeks in an intermediate-care facility before going home.
+If you are an older adult or have additional disabilities, you may then need to spend several weeks in an intermediate-care facility before going home.
 You and your team of doctors will determine how long you stay in the hospital.

 After hip or knee replacement, you will often stand or begin walking the day of surgery.
 At first, you will walk with a walker or crutches.
 You may have some temporary pain in the new joint because your muscles are weak from not being used.
 Also, your body is healing.
 The pain can be helped with medicines and should end in a few weeks or months.